fiha18/Sales_call_transcript_analyser/README.md

   - <input_file_name>: Replace this with the actual name of the input file (located in the generated_transcripts folder).
   - [summary_format]: (Optional) Specify the desired summary format: paragraph,bullet_points, or concise.
 If not provided, the paragraph format will be used.
   - [word_limit]: (Optional) word limit for the summary.If not provided, 1000 word limit will be used for paragraph,bullet_points and 200 words for concise. ***word limit does not guarentee exact word count***

-### Future work
-  - Use of language detection to ensure the correct language model is applied for multilingual scenarios.
-  - Tone Filtering: tone analysis as part of the processing, identify emotive language or sarcasm for better insight.
-  - Keyword Segmentation: From a list of important keywords that signify different sections of the conversation.
-When a keyword is detected, segment the transcript at that point.

 ## Task 3: Querying the Transcript Efficiently